EchNet/snatch-and-grab/README.md

 0: (Prototype)
   Get the whole thing working end to end in some form.
-  - Is scraper following redirects (no 301s in db)?
-  - Fix scrape queueing - avoid rescraping.
   - Build an ElasticSearch index.

 1: (Crawler)